Paul-Tauxe/agile-final-project/README.md

 # agile-final-project
-This repository contains the lab for the final agile planning.
+This repository contains the lab for the final agile planning (see Projects).